wojdyr/fityk/doc/index.rst

 * `1 year subscription <https://www.plimus.com/jsp/buynow.jsp?contractId=2918202>`_: €210 / 265 USD

 * `1 year subscription + 20 hours of coding <https://www.plimus.com/jsp/buynow.jsp?contractId=2918292>`_ €630 / 795 USD.
-  The maintainer of Fityk will devote up to 20 hours to implement feature(s) requested by the customer.
+  :smallfont:`The maintainer of Fityk will devote up to 20 hours to implement feature(s) requested by the customer.
 (Bugs are fixed as soon as possible regardless of who reports them).
 20 hours can be enough to add a simple data file format (2-3 page long spec), or to add a new function (like, say, Voigt), or to tweak the GUI.
-  If you have a particular feature in mind, please contact us first.
+  If you have a particular feature in mind, please contact us first.`

 .. raw:: html